Struga: Sports

-Local football clubs FC Struga and FK Karaorman have both played in the Macedonian First Football League.
-A third club Vllaznimi, currently plays in the Macedonian Third League (Southwest Division).
+Football is one of the main sports in Struga.
+FC Struga, also known as Struga Trim-Lum, has competed in the Macedonian First Football League and won back-to-back national league titles in the 2022–23 and 2023–24 seasons.
+FK Karaorman is another football club from the town and has also played in the Macedonian First Football League.
+Vllaznimi competes in the Macedonian Third League.

 Economy

+The local economy is closely connected with tourism due to Struga's location on Lake Ohrid.
+Other economic activities in and around the town include services, small businesses, trade and tourism-related activities.

 Tourism

 The Black Drin river flowing through the city.

 Much of the town's income is through internal tourism.
-Struga's location on Lake Ohrid makes it a slightly quieter and more peaceful experience than the more bustling Ohrid.
+Struga's location on Lake Ohrid makes it a popular vacation spot.

-When visiting this quiet town of North Macedonia, there are a few other places that show the beauty and culture, like the clay chamber pots at the house of the Miladinovci Brothers, the old bazaar, the century-old churches and mosques.
+Other attractions include the house of the Miladinovci Brothers, the old bazaar, the centuries-old churches and mosques.

 Before the evenings you can enjoy on 3 kinds of beaches called "Male beach" (maška plaža), "Female beach" (Ženska plaža) and Galeb ("Gull Beach"), located just before the estuary of the river Crn Drim (Black Drim) in its own flow, and between the two previous beaches.

-Just in front of the "Male beach", at the estuary of the river Crn Drim it is located the biggest 5 star Hotel Drim in Struga.
+Just in front of the "Male beach", at the estuary of the river Crn Drim is located the biggest 5 star hotel in Struga, Hotel Drim.

-Out of the town there is another tourist place near the lake called Biser (Pearl), also a hotel.
+Out of town there is another tourist place near the lake called Biser (Pearl), also a hotel.

 Every August the Struga Poetry Evenings (SPE) are held at the "Poetry Bridge" (Струшки Вечери на Поезијата) and are attended by poets, writers and artists from across the world.